The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 Income from financial investments such as bank accounts, managed investments and shares.

-The party’s number of dependants affects the income allowable under this test.
-The table below shows how the number of dependants affects the income permitted by this test.
+The table below shows how the number of dependants affects the income permitted under this test, including where family dispute resolution has been attempted or considered.

 Assets test

 The assets test considers your cash, convertible shares or bonds, and investment property.
 To satisfy this test, the value of these liquid assets must not exceed five times the fee in question.
-For example, if an individual is applying for a consent order, the value of their liquid assets cannot exceed $975 (5 x $195).
+For example, if an individual is applying for a consent order, the value of their liquid assets cannot exceed $1025 (5 x $205).

 Daily living expenses and liabilities test